Skip to content

 • Allow PutObject, GetObject, and DeleteObject on the contents of your bucket.

-An example bucket policy can be seen below:
+An example bucket policy is shown below:

 {